 Mexico is a resource-rich nation in terms of hot springs, because it is located on Ring of Fire.

 Today I will visit an amazing spot where seems to symbolize the resources.

 Gallons of hot spring water are gushing from giant caves, and there is a theme park centering the warm river flowing out.

 It is 3.5 hours’ drive from Mexico City.

-You will find a sacred waterfall deep in the mountain.
+You will see a sacred waterfall deep in the mountain.

 A hot spring is gushing from the calcareous rocky hill, and behind the waterfall, there are two caves.

 The water flowing out from here makes a warm river, and an extensive theme park centering hot springs is surrounding it.

 Hotels (reservation unable), camping grounds, and restaurants are available in the park.

 In the left side of the waterfall, you will find a smaller cave around 50 feet length where you can get inside.